dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is there still a Client ID?
 Could we not use a fingerprint of the public key to identify the Client?**

-    Some AS deployments do not allow calls from Registered Clients, and provide different functionality to different Clients.
-A permanent identifier for the Client is needed for the Client developer and the AS admin to ensure they are referring to the same Client.
+    Some GS deployments do not allow calls from Registered Clients, and provide different functionality to different Clients.
+A permanent identifier for the Client is needed for the Client developer and the GS admin to ensure they are referring to the same Client.
 The Client ID was used in OAuth 2.0, and it served the same purpose.

 1. **Why have both claims and authorizations?**

     There are use cases for each that are independent: authenticating a user vs granting access to a resource.
 A request for an authorization returns an access token or handle, while a request for a claim returns the claim.

-1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and AS communication in {{ClientAuthN}}?**
+1. **Why specify HTTP/2 or later and TLS 1.3 or later for Client and GS communication in {{ClientAuthN}}?**

-    Knowing the AS supports HTTP/2 enables a Client to set up a connection faster.
-HTTP/2 will be more efficient when Clients have large numbers of access tokens and are frequently refreshing them at the AS as there will be less network traffic.
-Mandating TLS 1.3 similarly improves the performance and security of Clients and AS when setting up a TLS connection.
+    Knowing the GS supports HTTP/2 enables a Client to set up a connection faster.
+HTTP/2 will be more efficient when Clients have large numbers of access tokens and are frequently refreshing them at the GS as there will be less network traffic.
+Mandating TLS 1.3 similarly improves the performance and security of Clients and GS when setting up a TLS connection.

-1. **Why do some of the JSON objects only have one child, such as the identifiers object in the user object in the AS Request?**
+1. **Why do some of the JSON objects only have one child, such as the identifiers object in the user object in the Grant Request?**

     It is difficult to forecast future use cases.
 Having more resolution may mean the difference between a simple extension, and a convoluted extension.

 1. **Why is the "iss" included in the "oidc" identifier object?
-Would the "sub" not be enough for the AS to identify the User?**
+Would the "sub" not be enough for the GS to identify the User?**

-    The AS may use another AS to authenticate Users.
-The "iss" and "sub" combination is required to uniquely identify the User for any AS.
+    The GS may use another GS to authenticate Users.
+The "iss" and "sub" combination is required to uniquely identify the User for any GS.

-1. **Why complicate the sequence with authentication first?**
+1. **Why complicate the sequence with authentication_first?**

-    A common pattern is to use an AS to authenticate the User at the Client.
+    A common pattern is to use an GS to authenticate the User at the Client.
 The Client does not know a priori if the User is a new User, or a returning User.
-Asking a returning User to consent releasing identity claims and/or authorizations they have already provided is a poor User experience, as is sending the User back to the AS.
-The Client requesting identity first enables the Client to get a response from the AS while the AS is still interacting with the User, so that the Client can request any identity claims/or authorizations required or desired.
+Asking a returning User to consent releasing identity claims and/or authorizations they have already provided is a poor User experience, as is sending the User back to the GS.
+The Client requesting identity first enables the Client to get a response from the GS while the GS is still interacting with the User, so that the Client can request any identity claims/or authorizations required or desired.

-1. **Why is there a JOSE Body access {{POPbody}} method for the Client?**
+1. **Why is there a JOSE Body access **POPBody** method for the Client?**

     There are numerous use cases where the RS wants non-repudiation and providence of API calls.
-For example, the UAS Service Supplier Framework for Authentication and Authorization {{UTM}}.
+For example, the UGS Service Supplier Framework for Authentication and Authorization {{UTM}}.

 # Acknowledgments